 The data required to build new enterprise applications is derived from many sources, such as existing SQL databases, service calls, web APIs, and local application-specific databases.
 Mendix applications sit on top of their own SQL database, which is created and managed by the platform and without the need for a dedicated database administrator.

-The Mendix Platform supports the following database servers for data being managed by the Mendix Runtime:
+The Mendix Platform supports the database servers listed in the Databases section of System Requirements for data being managed by the Mendix Runtime.

 For integration purposes, Mendix supports integration with any database via the JDBC protocol.